Russell M. Middleton - Journey

 - Jul '69 — Enlisted under the Delayed Entry Program (DEP) (six year total commitment four active and two inactive, ostensibly more career choices) just days before the first manned mission to land on the Moon.

-While nearly half a million concertgoers left Max Yasgur's dairy farm in the rural town of Bethel, New York, and Gulf Coast Mississippians began to assess the effect of the Category 5 hurricane, Camille, I joined 8.2 million of my peers in answering our country's call to defend the Constitution of the United States of America.
+While nearly half a million concertgoers left Max Yasgur's dairy farm in the rural town of Bethel, New York, and Gulf Coast Mississippians began to assess the effect of the Category 5 hurricane, Camille, I joined 8.2 million of my peers in answering my country's call to defend Western cultural values.

 "I, Russell M. Middleton, do solemnly swear that I will support and defend the Constitution of the United States against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; and that I will obey the orders of the President of the United States and the orders of the officers appointed over me, according to regulations and the Uniform Code of Military Justice.
 So help me God."